justchen1369/acolyte-fight/readme.md

 # How to run
 This game is very hard to run.
 I can't remember all the details, here are some pointers which might help you figure it out.

+Things to install:
+* yarn
+* NodeJS 8 - cannot be higher because it uses the native uws library which was not compiled for Node 10
+* docker
+* Google Cloud SDK

 Environment variables:
 * ENIGMA_SECRET: Set this to whatever you want, it's used to validate authentication among other things.
 Just once you set it, never change it.
 * GOOGLE_APPLICATION_CREDENTIALS: Path to the file with Google Cloud Platform credentials.